BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 <p>
 I used to live and work in Central New Jersey, not far from Princeton.
 When I lived nearby, I used to really like visiting Princeton.
-It's a beautiful town and I loved thinking seeing and thinking about the history of the place.
+I loved thinking seeing and thinking about its history.
+Plus it's a beautiful town.
 </p>

 <p>
 One time, I met my dad in Princeton.
 He was visiting me from out of state.
-When were were planning were to meet first, I asked to meet at John von Neumann's house.
+I asked for us to rendevous at John von Neumann's house.
-I said it a bit tongue in check, as though we were meeting at a friend's house...something like "let's meet at John von Neumann's house".
+I said it a bit tongue-in-cheek, as though we were meeting at a friend's house.
+And indeed we did: met at John von Neumann's house.
 </p>

 <p>